-Friendships matter: Gallup research has repeatedly shown a concrete link between having a best friend at work and the amount of effort employees expend in their job.
+Friendships matter: Gallup research has repeatedly shown a concrete link between having a best friend at work and the number of effort employees expend in their job.
 In fact, those who have a best friend at work are seven times as likely to be engaged in their jobs, are better at engaging customers, produce higher quality work, have higher well-being, and are less likely to get injured on the job.
 Gallups’ research proves that there is a strong connection between having strong bonds at work with the level of performance and efforts invested in job duties.

 Did you know?
 Women who strongly agree they have a best friend at work are more than twice as likely to be engaged (63%) than women who say otherwise (29%).

 - SHRM, Dealing with Social Isolation, April 25, 2020

 So what can concerned human resource managers and business leaders do to nurture their employees’ mental health and establish “Corona-proof” workplace conditions that enhance productivity and increase the chance that the business will survive?

 It’s simple: Enable workers to connect with each other digitally.
 Zoom meetings as substitutes for in-person, at-work coffee breaks or after work celebrations are a start, but managers should really be thinking about more authentic- and fun- ways to enhance their employee engagement programs and initiatives.

 This is where Panion comes in, as we are convinced that the key to the healthy mental well-being of employees- and resulting in high employee engagement levels- is high connectivity among employees enabled by the organization but run by the employees.

 After all, a sense of belonging and self-actualization is a basic human need.